Cog-Creators/Red-DiscordBot/CONTRIBUTING.md

 **Note:** If you're comfortable with setting up virtual environments yourself and would rather do it manually, just run `pip install -Ur tools/dev-requirements.txt` after setting it up.

 ### 4.2 Testing
 We're using [tox](https://github.com/tox-dev/tox) to run all of our tests.
-It's extremely simple to use, and if you followed the previous section correctly, it is already installed to your virtual environment.
+It's extremely simple to use, and if you followed the previous section correctly, it is already installed in your virtual environment.

 Currently, tox does the following, creating its own virtual environments for each stage:
 - Runs all of our unit tests with [pytest](https://github.com/pytest-dev/pytest) on python 3.8 (test environment `py38`)